The following notes were left the past couple

 25:

-We hiked parts of the Long trail, shopped and went sightseeing all the
+parts of the Long trail, shopped and went sightseeing all the way to Burlington.

 We truly have enjoyed our visit here.
 It is peaceful and quiet.
 We enjoyed

-We spent Sunday hiking and picnicking at Jamaica State Park.
-Dad especially
+Sunday hiking and picnicking at Jamaica State Park.
+Dad especially liked hopping

-liked hopping from rock to rock in the river. … Monday began with a splinter
+from rock to rock in the river. … Monday began with a splinter group doing

-Bromley mountain on the Long Trail.
-The view from the fire tower
+mountain on the Long Trail.
+The view from the fire tower was breathtaking.

-Townsend.
 We all endorsed it Thumbs up!!!
-We spent the afternoon
+We spent the afternoon nosing around Grafton.

-nosing around Grafton.
-It was a beautiful town. … We had an excellent
+It was a beautiful town. … We had an excellent stay and enjoyed our

 August 3:

-which we did a lot.
+we did a lot.
 It is fun to catch the bullfrogs, but bring a net.
+This is

-This is really a great place to go swimming.
+really a great place to go swimming.
 It is called Pikes Falls.
+It is a

 .
 Anonymous